Understanding and Mitigating the Impacts of Differentially Private Census Data on State Level Redistricting: Legal Context

-The question of which dataset is the proper basis for redistricting law is one facet how redistricting law deals with uncertainty or error more generally \cite{zalesin2020beyond}.
-It has long been recognized that the Decennial Census is far from perfect.
-For example, significant overage error that varies race: the 2020 Census was measured to have a 3.30\% Black undercount, a 4.99\% Hispanic undercount, and a 0.66\% White overcount \cite{khubba2022national}.
-Even if the Decennial Census was perfect, populations of areas can change significantly in the 10 years between censuses when districts are largely unchanged.
+It has long been recognized that the Decennial Census is far from perfect~\cite{zalesin2020beyond}.
+For example, coverage errors are large and vary by race: estimates for 2020 are 3.30\% Black undercount and 4.99\% Hispanic undercount, compared to 0.66\% White overcount~\cite{khubba2022national}.
+Even if the Decennial Census was {a perfect record of the population on Census Day}, populations can change significantly in the 10 years between censuses when districts have historically remained unchanged.

 The Supreme Court recognizes these issues.
-Generally, the Redistricting Data is considered ``the only basis for good-faith attempts to achieve population equality'' despite being ``less than perfect'' (\textit{Karcher v.\ Daggett} 1983).
-But the Court has also acknowledged that deviating from the Redistricting Data is sometimes appropriate.
+Generally, the Census's official Redistricting Data is considered ``the only basis for good-faith attempts to achieve population equality'' despite being ``less than perfect'' (\textit{Karcher v.\ Daggett} 1983).
+But the Court has also acknowledged that deviating from the Redistricting Data can be appropriate.
 In \emph{Mahan v.\ Howell} (1973), a plan was considered malapportioned when about 18,000 people were known to live off of the naval base in which they were counted in the 1970 Census.

+Alabama's lawsuit against the 2020 DAS raises an important question.
+What data should redistricting law treat as the ground truth: the data as collected, edited, and imputed (the CEF) or as published (the Redistricting Data)?
+No court has ever faced this precise question.

+Kenny \textit{et al.} \citep{kenny2021use} consider Alabama's view---treat CEF as ground truth for redistricting---to be the law as ``currently interpreted by courts and policy-makers.'' \nt{Under this view, discrepancies between the Redistricting Data and the CEF could plausibly \emph{impede} redistricting by forcing mapmakers to account for measurement error, and might even be argued to \emph{inhibit} it if no plan could satisfy threshold requirements when judged against the CEF.
+(Looking ahead, our results suggest that for the state-legislative setting and plan-generation procedures we study, the ``impede'' concern is real but manageable; see Section~\ref{sec:discussion} for further discussion).}

+We agree instead with Cohen \textit{et al.} \citep{cohen2022private}: the Redistricting Data should remain the only benchmark for redistricting requirements, considering the overall scale of the noise from disclosure avoidance in the face of other sources of imperfection that the Supreme Court has long countenanced, and the infeasibility of enforcing requirements measured against a confidential data source. \nt{Under this view, redistricters would not be required to account for data discrepancies to meet legal threshold requirements, though they may still wish to do so as a prudential matter.}